sanhaus/control-panel.en/help/instances-settings/using/gpg-keys-management.md

 You will then be able to:

-* **Encrypt sent data**: Campaign Classic sends data out, and encrypts them with the installed public key.
+* **Encrypt sent data**: Adobe Campaign sends data out, and encrypts them with the installed public key.

-* **Decrypt incoming data**: Campaign Classic receives data that has been encrypted from an outside system using a public key shared by the Control Panel.
-Campaign Classic decrypts the data using a private key that is generated from the Control Panel.
+* **Decrypt incoming data**: Adobe Campaign receives data that has been encrypted from an outside system using a public key shared by the Control Panel.
+Adobe Campaign decrypts the data using a private key that is generated from the Control Panel.

 ## Monitoring GPG keys